 Regions are encouraged to use the Trust Fund as an incentive for States to develop prevention programs and apply for State program approval.
 Regions should develop criteria to measure and evaluate State progress.
-They should consider the degree of progress in allocating Trust Fund monies to States in FY 90.
+They should consider the degree of progress in allocating Trust Fund monies to States.